LDSSA/batch7-students/guides/ldssa-workflow.md

 other cells with a series of `assert` statements.
 This is how we (and you) will determine if a solution is correct.
-If all `assert` statements pass, meaning you dont get an `AssertionError` or any other kind of exception, the solution is correct.
+If all `assert` statements pass, meaning you dont get an `AssertionError` or any othe r kind of exception, the solution is correct.

 Once you've solved all of the notebook we recommend the following this simple checklist to avoid unexpected surprises.